LuisGCanales/MEXICO_COVID19_DATA/README.md

 **Note:** The database has records since February 28, 2020, date when the first positive cases were reported in Mexico.

 <br>
-If you have any questions, comments or would like to contribute, please feel free to contact me.
+If you have any questions, comments or contributions, please feel free to contact me.

 Contact: lgco.canales@gmail.com